raspberrypilearning/pick-your-favourite/en/step_3.md

 Click **Run**.

-Use the dropdown and select your options, you should see the colours change!
+Use the drop-down and select your options, you should see the colours change!

-**Debug**: If your colours don't change, make sure the class names you add in JavaScript **exactly** match the ones in your CSS.
+**Debug**: If your colours don't change, make sure the class names you add in JavaScript match the ones in your CSS **exactly**!.

 --- /task ---

-Next you will allow the user to change the content of your webpage by choosing your options!
+Next you will allow the user to change the content of your webpage when they choose an option!